zonemaster/zonemaster/docs/specifications/test-zones/Nameserver-TP/nameserver11.md

 ### UNEXPECTED-RCODE-FORMERR
 * Zone: "unexpected-rcode-formerr.nameserver11.xa."
-  * The nameserver will respond with FORMERR RCODE if the query includes an unknown EDNS OPTION CODE.
+  * The nameserver will respond with [RCODE Name] "FormErr" if the query includes an unknown EDNS OPTION CODE.

 ### UNEXPECTED-RCODE-REFUSED
 * Zone: "unexpected-rcode-refused.nameserver11.xa."
-  * The nameserver will respond with REFUSED RCODE if the query includes an unknown EDNS OPTION CODE.
+  * The nameserver will respond with [RCODE Name] "Refused" if the query includes an unknown EDNS OPTION CODE.

 ### UNSET-AA